 “There are still a lot of important questions that need to be answered as we work towards the deployment of SMRs here in Canada and around the world, around topics that include prototype testing, manufacturing, economic benefits, social licence challenges, integration with renewables, and long-term waste management,” commented Kathy McCarthy, CNL’s Vice-President of Research and Development.
 “It is our hope that this conference will facilitate these much-needed conversations, so we can continue to build momentum in the pursuit of these clean energy technologies.”

-CNL has identified SMRs as one of seven strategic initiatives it is pursuing as part of its Long-Term Strategy, with the goal of siting an SMR on one of the sites it manages by 2026.
+CNL has identified SMRs as one of seven strategic initiatives it is pursuing as part of its Long-Term Strategy, with the goal of siting an SMR on one of the sites it manages before 2030.
 Building on more than 60 years of experience in the development, deployment and support of nuclear technologies, CNL is now working to position itself as a global leader in SMR prototype testing and technology development support.

 Canadian Nuclear Laboratories is a world leader in nuclear science and technology offering unique capabilities and solutions across a wide range of industries.
 Actively involved with industry-driven research and development in nuclear, transportation, clean technology, energy, defence, security and life sciences, we provide solutions to keep these sectors competitive internationally.

 With ongoing investments in new facilities and a focused mandate, Canadian Nuclear Laboratories is well positioned for the future.
 A new performance standard reinforced with a strong safety culture underscores every activity.

 For more information on the complete range of Canadian Nuclear Laboratories services, please visit www.cnl.ca or contact email@example.com.